City Palace Jaipur Phone

 Since the palace is divided into two parts - the museum and the royal family residence, there are two separate tickets that you need to purchase for each part.
 You can also take a composite ticket which is applicable for both the sections.

-For the museum and exterior - INR 200 for Indian adults and INR 100 for children 5-12 yrs
+For the museum and exterior - INR 300 for Indian adults and INR 150 for children 7-12 yrs, INR 1000 for adult foreigners, INR 500 for foreigner children 7-12 yrs

 Entry timings for City Palace